tanaka31-dot/PennInTouchLite/README.md

 1. A non-logged-in user can only access root page, sign up ("users#new", "users#create"), and log in.
 2. A logged-in user cannot edit another user's information.
 3. A logged-in user can only register and drop courses for herself, and only a student can register and drop courses.
+4. A logged-in student can only Read courses, but cannot create, update, destroy courses.
-4. A logged-in instructor can only edit courses created by herself, and only an instructor can create courses.
+5. A logged-in instructor can only edit courses created by herself, and only an instructor can create courses.
-5. If any of the above is violated by a logged-in user, the user should be redirected to either the course index page or the show page of herself, depending on the circumstances.
+6. If any of the above is violated by a logged-in user, the user should be redirected to either the course index page or the show page of herself, depending on the circumstances.

 To implement these invariants, you will need to use `before_action` on various controllers.
 You can define the methods used by `before_action` either in `ApplicationController`, or as private methods of certain controllers.
 Be sure to check for whitelist (`except`) and blacklist (`only`) defined by before_actions.

-If you are unsure about certain behaviors, please ask on Piazza or reference [the demo](FIXME: link).
+If you are unsure about certain behaviors, please ask on Piazza or reference [the demo](https://cis196-hw3.herokuapp.com/courses).

 ## VI.
 Deployment and Submission
 Same as with HW2, you need to deploy this project on Heroku.
 Follow the steps in HW2 if you forgot how to do it.